 Not only does this make each car a valuable data resource for usage and performance on the roads, but allows for software and hardware upgrades.
 As a result, WM Motor currently offers constant improvements to drivers through OTA upgrades.

-Like several of the other Chinese automakers on this list, Xpeng has followed Tesla’s path of OTA capabilities.
+Like several of the other Chinese automakers on this list, XPeng provides robust OTA capabilities to its customers.

 FTC: We use income earning auto affiliate links.
 More.